Are you an adviser? Go to Unbiased Pro

 There are ways to avoid this, but you must consult a tax expert to help you navigate this.

-However, the amount payable will be frozen, so won’t receive any annual increases.
+However, the amount payable will be frozen, so you won’t receive any annual increases.

-As a Canadian resident, you will probably want to have your UK pension converted into Canadian dollars.
+As a Canadian resident, you probably want your UK pension converted into Canadian dollars.

 What other financial issues should you consider before moving to Canada?